theurbanspectacle/todo-ne/README.md

-# todo-ne
+# TODO:NE

 ## Description

-- toDO(NE) is a simple TODO list application that allows you to list out things you need to do so that you can stay organized.
+- TODO:NE is a simple TODO list application that allows you to list out things you need to do so that you can stay organized.

-- toDO(NE) is a collaborative MERN-stack single-page application.
+- TODO:NE is a collaborative MERN-stack single-page application.
 It combines a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end.
 It implements user authentication with JWT to build a user-focused platform.

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+- `npm install` from the root of the project
+- in the server folder, create your `.env` file using the `example.env` file
+- seed the database `npm run seed`
+- to start developing, `npm run develop`
+- to run production, build the client (`npm run build`), then run `npm run start`.

 ## Usage